ove/ove-docs/docs/INSTALLATION.md

 git clone https://github.com/ove/ove
 ```

-Once the source code has been downloaded OVE can be installed either onto a Node.js runtime running locally or within a Docker environment.
+Once the source code has been downloaded OVE can be installed either on a local Node.js environment (such as PM2's Node.js environment) or within a Docker environment.
 The two approaches are explained below.

-### Compiling source code for a local Node.js runtime
+### Compiling source code for a local Node.js environment

 Once you have cloned or downloaded the code, OVE can be compiled using the [Lerna](https://lernajs.io/) build system: